How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 Keyboard Shortcuts for Quick Audio Adjustments

-Windows 11 also provides convenient keyboard shortcuts for rapid audio control, so you don’t always need to open any settings panel at all.
+Windows 11 also provides convenient keyboard shortcuts for rapid audio control, so you do not always need to open any settings panel at all.

-• Press the volume up or volume down keys to adjust system volume incrementally.
+• Press the volume up or volume down keys on your keyboard to adjust system volume incrementally.

 • Use the mute key to instantly silence all audio output.

-• Press Windows key + A to open Quick Settings for fast device switching.
+• Press Windows key + A to open Quick Settings for fast device switching from the taskbar.

 • Press Windows key + G to open Xbox Game Bar for in-game audio switching.